-It is possible that two PEs may request PSN binding to the same PW or PW segment over different co-routed or bidirectional tunnels/LSPs at the same time.
+It is possible that two PEs may request PSN binding to the same PW or PW segment over different tunnels/LSPs at the same time.
 There may cause collisions of tunnel/LSPs selection as both PEs assume the active role.